NFL Draft 2022: Here are the teams with the most, fewest picks

 RELATED: Here are the teams with multiple first-round picks in the 2022 draft

-The Green Bay Packers and Houston Texans are tied for the third-most picks with 11 apiece.
-Both teams have two first-rounders, with Green Bay adding one in the Davante Adams-Raiders trade and Houston in the Deshaun Watson-Browns trade.
-The Packers have another two picks in Round 2, while the Texans have a pair of Round 3 picks.
+Behind the Jags and Chiefs are the Green Bay Packers with the third-most picks at 11.
+Like Kansas City, Green Bay has two first-round picks after gaining an extra one in the Davante Adams-Raiders trade.
+The Packers have another two picks in Round 2 as well.

-The Baltimore Ravens, Los Angeles Chargers and Philadelphia Eagles are the only other teams with pick totals in the double digits, each with 10.
+The Baltimore Ravens, Houston Texans, Los Angeles Chargers and Philadelphia Eagles are the only other teams with pick totals in the double digits, each with 10.
+The Texans have two selections in the top 15 and five in the top 80.
 The Eagles own two picks in the top 20 and five total in the first three rounds.
 Baltimore has four top-100 selections followed by another four picks in the fourth round.
 And like Jacksonville, six of the Chargers' picks are in Rounds 6 and 7.

+The 49ers are one of seven teams with nine picks.
+While they won't pick in Round 1, San Francisco has three Day 2 selections.

 Here’s a full look at the teams with at least eight draft picks this year: